Forward-Action/google-compute-snapshot/README.md

 sudo /opt/google-compute-snapshot/gcloud-snapshot.sh
 ```

+## Snapshot Retention
+By default snapshots will be kept for 7 days, however they can be kept for longer / shorter, by using the the -d flag:

+    Usage: ./snapshot.sh [-d <days>]

+    Options:

+       -d  Number of days to keep snapshots.
+Snapshots older than this number deleted.
+           Default if not set: 7 [OPTIONAL]

+## Matching on specific disks
+By default, snapshots will be created for all attached disks.
+To only snapshot specific disks (ie. data volumes while skipping boot volumes), use the -t flag:

+    Usage: ./snapshot.sh [-t <label>]

+    Options:

+       -t  Only back up disks that have this specified label with value set to 'true'

+Example: If you set the label to "auto_snapshot", only disks matching this key/value pair will be snapshotted:

+    auto_snapshot=true

+This also allows you to bake snapshotting into your Google images by setting a cron job with a label on every image you create, and then you can set a label on the volumes you want to
+snapshot in your infrastructure management tool (Terraform) to selectively snapshot them.

+## Automation
 **Setup CRON**: You should then setup a cron job in order to schedule a daily backup.
 Example cron for Debian based Linux:
 ```
 0 5 * * * root /opt/google-compute-snapshot/gcloud-snapshot.sh >> /var/log/cron/snapshot.log 2>&1